Yarensky/Spotloader/README.md

   Restart your computer after adding the variables

-- Install Get cookies.txt locally (https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc)
+- Install Get cookies.txt locally (https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) - Available on Firefox too

   This prevents script errors if some tracks has age restrictions